byxorna/scala-redis-queue/README.md

  https://github.com/debasishg/scala-redis supports RPOPLPUSH, but not authentication to redis. https://github.com/top10/scala-redis-client supports the opposite.
 I am using scala-redis for now.

+ Implement counters to track actions taken by the library

 ## Credits

 * http://redis.io/commands/rpoplpush